Non-emergency ambulance transport (what people mean vs what to book)

 Not a substitute for 911

-- 911 remains for emergencies regardless of what you searched.
+- 911 remains for emergencies regardless of the wording you saw online.

 - If you need IV pumps, airway management, or continuous cardiac monitoring en route, that is not a generic stretcher van marketing page—your discharging team must specify level of care.